MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/manage-shifts-permissions-frontline-managers.md

 &sup1;You manage these three capabilities through the `CanModifyShiftRequestsCapabilities` parameter.

-You can also use the [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0) API to define Shifts settings and the [Create schedulingGroup](/graph/api/schedule-post-schedulinggroups?view=graph-rest-1.0) API to manage schedule groups and membership.
+You can also use the [Create or replace schedule](/graph/api/team-put-schedule?view=graph-rest-1.0) Graph API to define Shifts settings and the [Create schedulingGroup](/graph/api/schedule-post-schedulinggroups?view=graph-rest-1.0) Graph API to manage schedule groups and membership.

 ## Example scenario